-the Kosovo's progress have their roots in the political reasoning.
-In one of the statements of the Minister of European Integration of Kosovo, Vlora Çitaku, argued that "she expects that the EU shall not treat the issue of visa liberalisation as a political matter but instead solely technical".
+of the statements of the Minister of European Integration of Kosovo, Vlora Çitaku, argued that "she expects that the EU shall not treat the issue of visa liberalisation as a political matter but instead solely technical".
 This statement reflects the overall dilemma present in the Kosovo society which sense that leaving Kosovo in ghetto was not a right decision of the EU.
-It happened that the information on the decision over the visa free regime ping pongs from the European Commission to the Ministry's of Internal Affairs of the Member States.
-The fears goes even further when some of the assumption points out to the correlation between the visa free regime for Kosovo and the outcome of the Prishtina-Belgrade dialogue.
+It happened that the information on the decision over the visa free regime ping pongs from the European Commission to the Ministries of Internal Affairs of the Member States.
+The fears go even further when some of the assumptions point out to the correlation between the visa free regime for Kosovo and the outcome of the Prishtina-Belgrade dialogue.
 This can be examined against the EU stick and carrot principle which in this case the carrot (visa free regime) will be granted to Kosovo after major progress in the political dialogue.

 Despite the prevailing dilemmas it is clear that Kosovo finally started the formal dialogue with the European Union.
 Hence, comparing to the major uncertainties in the past, the decisions taken during 2012 and 2013 marked a tremendous step in decreasing these uncertainties but by no means removing those entirely.
-It is certain that the three processes currently ongoing; the SAA, visa liberalisation dialogue and Prishtina-Belgrade dialogue marks the axis of Kosovo's progression to the EU family.
+It is certain that the three processes currently ongoing - the SAA, visa liberalisation dialogue and Prishtina-Belgrade dialogue - mark the axis of Kosovo's progression to the EU family.